ODA Fee Guide, Dental Costs Explained

 Typical Costs of Dental Procedures in Ontario

-Here’s a breakdown of some common dental services and their associated costs according to the ODA Fee Guide.
-Note that these fees may vary based on individual treatment needs.
+Here’s a summary of some common dental services and their associated costs according to the ODA Fee Guide:

 Diagnosis